 Perching on the hillside with glorious views over the Nent Valley and the owners' alpaca herd, this Alston cottage provides warm, cosy accommodation for a blissful countryside break.

 About the location

-Melmerby 8 miles; Stanhope 12 miles; Allendale 15 miles; Penrith 20 miles; Hexham 22 miles; Carlisle 29 miles; Barnard Castle 30 miles..
+Melmerby 8 miles; Penrith 18 miles; Stanhope 20 miles; Hexham 23 miles; Carlisle 29 miles; Barnard Castle 30 miles.

 Alston is set in the North Pennines in an Area of Outstanding Natural Beauty, surrounded by a unique landscape of moorland, hills, rivers and waterfalls, and is England's highest market town.
 This intriguing town, with its cobbled streets and fascinating nooks and crannies, was the location for ITV's productions of Jane Eyre and Oliver Twist.
 Alston and the North Pennines have long inspired artists and writers; the poet and writer W H Auden loved the area and today Alston is an inspiration to the craftspeople who live and work there.
 There is a host of unusual shops in the town including quality crafts and galleries.
-Take a ride on one of the lovingly-restored steam and diesel engines through the beautiful scenery of the South Tyne valley on the South Tynedale Railway.
-The North Pennines used to be one of the wealthiest lead mining centres in Europe and you can go down a real lead mine at Nenthead Mines Heritage Centre, and the Killhope Lead Mining Museum - a great family day out with interactive exhibitions.
+Take a ride on one of the lovingly-restored steam and diesel engines through the beautiful scenery of the South Tyne valley on the South Tynedale Railway which is currently being extended and will run from Alston through to Slaggyford from 2017.
+The River Tyne is also noted as one of the finest salmon rivers in England and day-ticket fishing is available locally.
+The North Pennines used to be one of the wealthiest lead mining centres in Europe, and the Killhope Lead Mining Museum offers a great family day out with interactive exhibitions.
 With the drive along the A686 recognised by the AA as one of the world's best drives, and northern Cumbria, County Durham and Northumberland, all within easy reach, this makes a superb base.